EvilDrZee/TheNefariousDrZ/README.md

 # The Nefarious Dr Z
 A Tic-Tac-Toe app that plays against the user and does not lose.
-Made entirely using JavaScript and JQuery.
+Made entirely using JavaScript and JQuery, and strictly boolean logic, no external libraries or external sources.

 Inspired by "Dr Nim", an unbeatable toy from the 1960s.